Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 Two days later, Cèresnav remembered everything—and Vèirnav watched him die for it.

 It came in pieces at first, each piece costing more than the last.
 The daughter's name: Ròzsanav, which meant rose-self, which meant hope.
 Cèresnav lost his legs manifesting that memory, his form ending at the waist, floating torso speaking words that came out wet with grief.
 The wife's death: three days after giving birth, blood loss that no healer could stop.
-For that memory, his face went transparent, skull showing through, voice echoing like it came from the bottom of a well.
+For that memory, his face went translucent, skull-shapes visible beneath the merchant's features.

-The gradual slide into corruption: favors for the Szòvòtar becoming complicity, complicity becoming guilt, guilt becoming a ledger filled with evidence he was too afraid to use.
+The gradual slide into corruption: favors for the Szòvòtar becoming complicity, complicity becoming guilt, guilt becoming notes filled with evidence he was too afraid to use.
 By the time he finished telling it, only his eyes remained—two points of light floating in formless shimmer, full of a terror that had nothing to do with the past and everything to do with the present.

 "I'm dying," he said, and the voice came from everywhere and nowhere.
 "Again.
 Finally."